isomerpages/mindef-sg101/_social-national-identity/case-studies/learning-from-recent-racial-incidents.md

 <iframe width="660" height="415" src="https://www.youtube.com/embed/ExZxfJ37Hww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In 2012, Singaporean Amy Cheong made the headlines after she launched a racist tirade against Malays and their wedding practices.
-She disparaged Malays for holding weddings at void decks and mocked their divorce rate.
+She disparaged Malays for holding weddings at void decks and mocked the divorce rates in the community.
 She was promptly fired from work and left Singapore after being shamed and threatened by netizens.
 A police report was made against her, but she was let off with a stern warning after issuing a public apology.

 ![Alt text for image on Isomer site](/images/society/case-studies/Screenshot%202020-0.png)